 The post Covid-19 world has left most people in a bit of lurch highlighting just how unpredictable the economy can be.
 It has also accelerated our movement to a more virtual way of working – a world where demand for tech skills will not just continue to soar, but will be a necessity.

-Whether you’re just starting out or are interested in changing the direction of your career, whether you are trying to beef up your resume or looking to pick up a new skill, going the tech route is a smart idea, to be job ready for the future.
+Whether you’re just starting out or are interested in changing the direction of your career, whether you are trying to beef up your resume or looking to pick up a new skill, going the tech route is a smart idea with a plethora of career options to choose from.

 If you are interested in exploring this path, we have prepared a quick list of the skills that you can hope to master in the next 6 months, no elaborate preparations or qualifications necessary.
 We recommend you choose one (or a couple) of these skills to start with, and build your skill stack from there, picking more to learn as and when you feel comfortable.